bbauska/Coursera-Bootstrap/readme.md

-background color using the variable that have defined earlier as background-pale and then jumbotron with the zero-margin Mixin and the background color defined as background-light, and some of these other ones which are standard CSS classes, which I\'ve included there because I\'m going to make use of them in my web page and then you have navbar-dark for which the background color I did define us background-dark.
+background color using the variable that have defined earlier as background-pale and then jumbotron with the zero-margin Mixin and the background color defined as background-light, and some of these other ones which are standard CSS classes, which I&apos;ve included there because I&apos;m going to make use of them in my web page and then you have navbar-dark for which the background color I did define us background-dark.